 “Wear sunscreen daily,” Rouleau says.
 “It may seem obvious, but the sun is one of the biggest causes of pigmentation, both short and long term.
 Wearing a minimum of SPF 30 will greatly minimize the chance of seeing age spots and sun spots over time.”
-Once you’ve got your SPF game locked down, she says to exfoliate regularly (“It’s beneficial for breaking up the pigmented cells to allow them to fade”), use a natural skin lightener with vitamin C (she recommends the Vitamin C & E Treatment ($64) from her eponymous line), and incorporating a product with retinol into your skin routine.
-Click here to read more about retinols.
+Once you’ve got your SPF game locked down, she says to exfoliate regularly (“It’s beneficial for breaking up the pigmented cells to allow them to fade”), use a natural skin lightener with vitamin C (she recommends the Vitamin C & E Treatment, $65, from her eponymous line), and incorporate a product with retinol into your skin routine.

-Summer Skin Issue #2: Razor Bumps And Ingrown Hairs
+#2: Razor Bumps and Ingrown Hairs

 Closely shaven hair has a sharp edge that can penetrate back into your skin, leading to inflammation and swelling.
 “The key to a comfortable shave (and no razor burn) is to condition your skin before shaving to soften the hair and the hair follicle,” Rouleau says.
-“You need an emollient-based shaving cream that, when applied to the skin, softens the hair and folliclbe so that when a razor goes across the skin, there is less irritation.
+“You need an emollient-based shaving cream that, when applied to the skin, softens the hair and follicle so that when a razor goes across the skin, there is less irritation.
 Typical foam shaving creams are not emollient enough.”

-Rouleau suggests looking for a gel-based shaving cream that really lubricates and soften, allowing your razor to glide easily across your skin.
-“To prevent ingrown hair, exfoliate the surface of the skin around the bikini area to ensure the hair can ocme cleanly out,” she says.
+Rouleau suggests looking for a gel-based shaving cream that really lubricates and softens, allowing your razor to glide easily across your skin.
+“To prevent ingrown hair, exfoliate the surface of the skin around the bikini area to ensure the hair can come cleanly out,” she says.
 “Almost every day, I will apply a thin coat of an exfoliating serum with glycolic acid, followed by body lotion right after I get out of the shower.
 The acid serum will start to dissolve surface dead skin cells that can cause hair to become trapped under the skin.”

-The summer heat and UV rays can make oily-skinned girls even shinier.
-But Rouleau warns against over-doing it in the mattifying department.
+The summer heat and UV rays can make oily skinned girls even shinier.
+But Rouleau warns against overdoing it in the mattifying department.
 “Drying out your skin with harsh cleansers and alcohol-based toners only give the immediate clean, oil-free sensation, but they are so dehydrating that your skin will pump out more oil to compensate for water loss.
 The result?
 Even oilier skin.”
 Yikes.

 It’s not pretty, but someone has to talk about it.
 Back acne, or bacne, plagues many women throughout the year, but it’s especially noticeable during the summer months when your back is exposed and your shoulders are bare.
 “Some people are prone to breakouts on their back, which can be exacerbated by working out or sweating more in the summer,” Rouleau explains.
-She cites other reasons, like panthenol in your hair conditioner, as a culprit for causing back breakouts too.
+She cites other reasons, like panthenol in your hair conditioner, as a culprit for causing back breakouts, too.

-You might feel like your eczema rears its ugly, scaly head more during the summer months, but it might just be because your skin is more expose.
+You might feel like your eczema rears its ugly, scaly head more during the summer months, but it might be because your skin is more exposed.
 “In my experience, I personally see eczema the least often in the summer,” Rouleau says.
 “Eczema is often stress-related and in theory, there should be less stress in the summer.
 Also, it tends to flare up when the air is drier, like during the winter months.”

-To repair eczema, Rouleau suggests using moisturizer with ingredients like borage oil, bois de rose oil, carrot oil, evening primrose oil, cermides, squalane, soybean oil, safflower oil, jojoba oil, sweet almond oil, canola oil, and tocopheryl linoleat.
+To repair eczema, Rouleau suggests using moisturizer with ingredients like borage oil, bois de rose oil, carrot oil, evening primrose oil, cermides, squalane, soybean oil, safflower oil, jojoba oil, sweet almond oil, canola oil, and tocopheryl linoleate.
 For an instant fix, she suggests applying a thin coat of 1% OTC cortisone cream over your irritated skin.

-Summer Skin Issue #6: Heat Rash
+#6: Heat Rash